 Laser-Assisted Liposuction

 This procedure uses a powerful laser to break down and liquefy the fat for optimal removal.
-Your surgeon will insert a small laser fiber through a small incision to melt away the fat, which is sucked out with a cannula.
+Your surgeon will insert a small laser fiber through a small incision to melt away localized fat deposits, which is sucked out with a cannula.

 This is a precise liposuction procedure that can be useful to sculpt the abdominal muscles, for example.